Luis Urías Preview, Player Props: Red Sox vs. Royals

-On Friday, Luis Urias (.390 on-base percentage in past 10 games, 64 points above season-long percentage) and the Boston Red Sox play the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
-First pitch is at 8:10 PM ET.
+Luis Urias -- with a slugging percentage of .452 in his past 10 games, including three extra-base hits -- will be in action for the Boston Red Sox versus the Kansas City Royals, with Alec Marsh on the mound, on September 2 at 7:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Astros.
+He had a hitless showing in his most recent game (0-for-2) against the Royals.

 Luis Urías Game Info & Props vs. the Royals